Coach (carriage): Terminology

+A coach with four horses is a coach-and-four.
+A coach together with the horses, harness and attendants is a turnout.
+A cockhorse is an extra horse led behind a coach to be added to the hitch when an extra horse is needed in steep or hilly terrain.

+A coach house is a special building for sheltering coaches, and a coaching inn or coaching house provided accommodation for travelers, and usually provided a change of horses and offered stabling.

 Coach-building

 Coach-building had reached a high degree of specialization in Britain by the middle of the 19th century.
 Separate branches of the trade dealt with the timber, iron, leather, brass and other materials used.
 And there were many minor specialists within each of these categories.
-The “body-makers” produced the body or vehicle itself, while the “carriage-makers” made the stronger timbers beneath and around the body.
+The "body-makers" produced the body or vehicle itself, while the "carriage-makers" made the stronger timbers beneath and around the body.
 The timbers used included ash, beech, elm, oak, mahogany, pine, birch and larch.
 The tools and processes were similar to those used in cabinet-making, plus others specific to coach-making.
 Making the curved woodwork alone called for considerable skill.
-Making the iron axels, springs and other metal used was the work of the “coach-smith,” one of the most highly paid classes of workmen in London.
+Making the iron axles, springs and other metal used was the work of the "coach-smith," one of the most highly paid classes of workmen in London.
 Lining the interior of the coach with leather and painting, trimming, and decorating the exterior required the work of specialist tradesmen.
 Building carts and wagons involved similar skills, but of a coarser kind.